Safeguarding Civil Liberties 2.0: How Blue States Can Fight Back Against Trump’s Immigration Crackdown and SEcret Policing

 What You Can Do: Mobilize Your Governor, State Legislature, and City Council or County

 If you live in a Democratic trifecta state or a city with Democratic leadership, you have a unique opportunity, and responsibility, to pressure your elected officials to act now.
-Following the example of leaders like California lawmakers behind the No Secret Police Act, you can help turn up the pressure on your governor, legislature, and city council to take concrete steps to stop Trump’s authoritarian immigration crackdown.
+Following the example of leaders working to hold law enforcement accountable for such actions, you can help turn up the pressure on your governor, legislature, and city council to take concrete steps to stop Trump’s authoritarian immigration crackdown.

 Reminder: You live in a Democratic trifecta if you live in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New Mexico, New York, Oregon, Rhode Island, or Washington.